Moving to Budapest?

 Hungary has signed visa waiver agreements with various countries that allow citizens of these nations to travel to Budapest without a visa.
 If this applies to you, all you need to enter the country is a valid passport.
 Most member states of the EU/EEA as well as various other countries are part of these agreements, such as Argentina, the Bahamas, Canada, Chile, Ecuador, Hong Kong, Malaysia, South Africa, Singapore, Turkey, Tunisia, Venezuela, and many more.

-If you are originally from outside of Europe, please make sure to check with the nearest Hungarian consulate or embassy to find out if you require a visa to travel to Budapest or if there are any restrictions you should know of.
+If you are originally from outside of Europe, please make sure to check with the nearest to find out if you require a visa to travel to Budapest or if there are any restrictions you should know of.
 Please keep in mind that, even if you hail from one of the countries with a visa waiver agreement, you are only allowed to stay in Budapest without a visa for a limited amount of time as a visitor or tourist.
 If you wish to live and work in Budapest for a longer period of time, you need a work visa and a residence permit.

 Work and Residence Permit